muratk3n/thirdwave/en/2021/01/kirchoff-sun-bigbang.md

 energy output is emitted from the surface layer of the sun, called the “photosphere.”

-In the mid-1880’s, it was Langley12,13 who first recorded the output energy of the photosphere.
+In the mid-1880’s, it was Langley [12,13] who first recorded the output energy of the photosphere.
 He pointed a detector directly at the sun and recorded, for the first time, its emission spectrum.
 At the time that Langley obtained this data, he immediately recognized that the solar spectrum had a thermal appearance.
 As such, overextending Kirchhoff’s Law, Langley would seek to apply the Laws of Thermal Radiation to the analysis of the solar spectrum.
 First, he assumed that the sun was nearly a blackbody.
 Once again, by ignoring the constraints set forth in Kirchhoff’s Law of Emission, he was able to set the temperature of the photosphere.
 Without regard for the phases of matter, he reported a temperature of ~6,000 K. As a result, even though the Laws of Thermal Emission were developed in solids, the value of ~6,000 K remains the accepted temperature of the photosphere to this day.

-It can be said that Langley’s experiment was the beginning of a new age for astronomy.12,13 For the first time, the emission spectrum (plot of the intensity of light as a function of frequency) of a star had been recorded.
+It can be said that Langley’s experiment was the beginning of a new age for astronomy.[12,13] For the first time, the emission spectrum (plot of the intensity of light as a function of frequency) of a star had been recorded.
 When Eddington was working on his theory of the gaseous sun,8,9 he was well aware of Langley’s temperature for the